Attorney General Eric Holder says the government can fight terrorism while also honoring the Constitution.

 Among the documents from the Justice Department's Office of Legal Counsel (OLC) is a 2001 memo declaring that in terrorism cases the military may conduct searches in the United States without a warrant if approved by the president.

-"We conclude that the president has ample constitutional and statutory authority to deploy the military against international or foreign terrorists operating within the United States,"
+"We conclude that the president has ample constitutional and statutory authority to deploy the military against international or foreign terrorists operating within the United States,"wrote John Yoo, then a deputy assistant attorney general.

 "We further believe that the use of such military force generally is consistent with constitutional standards, and that it need not follow the exact procedures that govern law enforcement operations."